ecnepsnai/otto/docs/server.md

 Replace `<data dir>` with a directory where you want Otto to store all server data, or omit the volume parameter entirely if you don't care about persistence

 Navigating to `http://localhost:8080` in your web browser and use the default credentials of `admin`:`admin` to log in.
-As long as you are using the default credentials a warning will appear at the top of the page, so be sure to change the password right away by clicking "admin" in the top right and selecting "Edit User" to change your password.
+You will need to change your password the first time you log in.

 We recommend using a reverse proxy such as NGINX and configuring TLS.